Learning High-Order Relationships of Brain Regions: Conclusion

 \section{Conclusion}

-In this work, we propose \mname{} for identifying maximally informative yet minimally redundant (MIMR) high-order relationships of brain regions.
-To effectively optimize our model, we further proposed a novel information bottleneck framework with theoretical guarantees.
-Our method outperforms state-of-the-art models of hypergraph construction and connectivity-based prediction.
+In this work, we proposed \mname{} for identifying maximally informative yet minimally redundant (MIMR) high-order relationships of brain regions.
+To effectively optimize our model, we further proposed a novel information bottleneck framework and derived its theory.
+Our method outperforms state-of-the-art models.
 The result analysis shows the effectiveness of our model.
-We expect such advancements could benefit clinical studies, providing insights into neurological disorders, and offering improved diagnostic tools in neurology.
+We expect such advancements could benefit clinical studies, providing insights into neurological disorders, and offering improved diagnostic tools in neurology and other related fields. \paragraph{Limitations} \mname{} only considers static high-order relations.
+Given that fMRI tasks are dynamic, including temporal changes and interactions, it will be interesting to study the evolution of these high-order relationships.

-\paragraph{Limitations} \mname{} only considers static high-order relations.
-Given that ABCD tasks are dynamic, including temporal changes and interactions, it will be interesting to study the evolution of these high-order relationships.
+Additionally, \mname{} does not offer a method for interpreting complex high-order relationships.
+This limitation is not specific to \mname{}, but is a common challenge in analyzing such relationships.We propose a hierarchical strategy that has the potential to interpret them to a certain extent, which is detailed in Appendix \ref{app:interpret}